tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/消息队列/配置转发Ckafka_intl.md

 ## CKafka SDK for Receiving Messages
-For more information about how to use the message queue SDK, see the provided [Getting Started](https://cloud.tencent.com/document/product/597/10112).
+For more information about how to use the message queue SDK, see [Getting Started](https://cloud.tencent.com/document/product/597/10112).